 The Advanced Exploration Systems' (AES) BioSentinel project will develop, prototype, integrate, test, and prepare for the first spaceflight mission of a broadly applicable small satellite-based instrument platform to autonomously perform a range of human-exploration-relevant life-science studies of biological consequences of the space environment beyond Low Earth Orbit (LEO).
-The small, autonomous, low-power payload (a 6 unit CubeSat) will support biological/radiation testing on uncrewed missions such as Space Launch System (SLS) Exploration Mission-1 (EM-1).
+The small, autonomous, low-power payload (a 6 unit CubeSat) will support biological/radiation testing on uncrewed missions such as Space Launch System (SLS) Artemis I.

-Radiation damage studies will be conducted using the yeast Saccharomyces cerevisiae and will report double stranded DNA breaks (DSBs) in response to ambient space radiation.
+Radiation damage studies will be conducted using the yeast Saccharomyces cerevisiae and will report DNA damage in response to ambient space radiation.
 The results will be critical for improving interpretation of the biological effects of space radiation exposure, and to reduce risk associated with long-duration human exploration.

-The “6U” (10 x 22 x 34 cm; 14 kg) BioSentinel nanosatellite as a secondary payload to fly aboard NASA’s Space Launch System (SLS) Exploration Mission (EM) 1, scheduled for launch in Late 2019.
-For the first time in over forty years, direct experimental data from biological studies beyond LEO will be obtained during BioSentinel’s 6- to 12-month mission.
+The “6U” (10 x 22 x 34 cm; 12 kg) BioSentinel nanosatellite as a secondary payload to fly aboard NASA's first Space Launch System (SLS) Artemis I (previously referred to Exploration Mission (EM)-1).
+For the first time in over forty-five years, direct experimental data from biological studies beyond LEO will be obtained during BioSentinel's 6- to 12-month mission.
 BioSentinel will measure the damage and repair of DNA in a biological organism and allow us to compare that to information from onboard physical radiation sensors.
-In order to understand the relative contributions of the space environment’s two dominant biological perturbations, reduced gravity and ionizing radiation, results from deep space will be directly compared to data obtained in LEO (on ISS) and on Earth.
+In order to understand the relative contributions of the space environment's two dominant biological perturbations, reduced gravity and ionizing radiation, results from deep space will be directly compared to data obtained in LEO (on ISS) and on Earth.
 These data points will be available for validation of existing biological radiation damage and repair models, and for extrapolation to humans, to assist in mitigating risks during future long-term exploration missions beyond LEO.

 The BioSentinel experiment will utilize the monocellular eukaryotic organism Saccharomyces cerevisiae (yeast) to report DNA double-strand-break (DSB) events that result from ambient space radiation.
 DSB repair exhibits striking conservation of repair proteins from yeast to humans.
 Yeast was selected because of 1) its similarity to cells in higher organisms, 2) the well-established history of strains engineered to measure DSB repair, 3) its spaceflight heritage, and 4) the wealth of available ground and flight reference data.
 The S. cerevisiae flight strain will include engineered genetic defects to prevent growth and division until a radiation-induced DSB activates the yeast's DNA repair mechanisms.
 The triggered culture growth and metabolic activity directly indicate a DSB and its successful repair.
 The yeast will be carried in the dry state within the 1-atm P/L container in multiple independent culture microwells, built into 96-well microfluidic plates with integral microchannels and filters to supply nutrients and reagents, confine the yeast to the wells, and enable optical measurement.
 The measurement subsystem will monitor each subgroup of culture wells continuously for several weeks, optically tracking DSB-triggered cell growth and metabolism.
 BioSentinel will also include a physical radiation sensors based on the TimePix sensor, as implemented by JSC's RadWorks group, which record individual radiation events including estimates of their linear-energy-transfer (LET) values.
 Radiation-dose and LET data will be compared directly to the rate of DSB-and-repair events measured by the S. cerevisiae biosentinels.